najibghadri/redux-dunk/README.md

 2. Effects should be kept lightweight.
 3. It's better for the user, better DX.
 The user should be able to dunk an effect function so long the shape is an Effect without the need call the Effect(...) function (that would return an instance of a class).
 4. In my opinion using interfaces is better developing the library too.
 Interfaces are composable, and easy to follow, but using classes is a restriction imo (not just because we have to call `new`)

+ - Calling `loop` returns a modified object that contains the effects, but we found there is no need for that. `dunk` simply returns the state object it got, and queues the effects in the internal queue.
+This is partly because dunk is a middleware, not an enhancer, which simplifies the architecture of the library.